Estate Planning and LLCs

 Creating a Limited Liability Company

-Whether you are planning to establish an LLC in Arizona or New Mexico, the process is relatively the same.
+Whether you are planning to establish an LLC in Arizona, the process is relatively the same.
 Steps include:

 - File Articles of Organization: These documents pertain to the actual registration of your LLC, to be filed with the appropriate state office.
 These articles will be essential for estate planning as they will disclose essential information such as the business’s name and headquarters address.
 The names of the Statutory Agent and LLC organizer will also be listed.

-- Consider an Operating Agreement: While not required in either Arizona or New Mexico, our estate planning attorneys can help you go over the terms of an operating agreement, which states how the LLC is to be managed.
+- Consider an Operating Agreement: While not required in either Arizona, our estate planning attorneys can help you go over the terms of an operating agreement, which states how the LLC is to be managed.
 This document is meant to protect the LLC from outside scrutiny or influence and can bar the state from having a say in how the LLC is to be run.

 - Complete an EIN: A Employer Identification Number is an IRS document stating that more than one person (apart from the proprietor) works within the LLC.
 This is helpful for tax reasons, as having employees on the books will allow the IRS to consider the LLC as a corporation.